markshapiro/graphql-db-projection/README.md

 # graphql-db-projection

 Given GraphQL query, creates db fields projection to fetch only fields that are required.
-<br/>Supports lists, nested queries and fragments.
+<br/>Supports lists, nested queries and fragments + Apollo support.

 ## Installation